turbot/guardrails-samples/baselines/getting_started/aws/aws_check_regions/README.md

 terraform apply --var-file demo.tfvars
 ```

+**Note**

+- Most of the variables in demo.tfvars are marked as `false`, as they are not part of required initial policies.
+This can be made `true` based on need.

+- Some of the baseline scripts may not have the `demo.tfvars`, you may execute only with default varialble file.

 ### Input variable files

 Input variable files allow for the user to configure configuration definitions for multiple environments in different files.